Clavz25/Clavz25/README.md

 - 👋 Hi, I’m @Clavz25
 - 👀 I’m interested in making things go "PTING!!!" the sound of making a dent in the universe
-- 🌱 I’m currently learning how to be a good dad, roundhouse kicks and the ENTIRE frontend, currently wring in typescript and react
+- 🌱 I’m currently learning how to be a good dad, roundhouse kicks and the ENTIRE frontend, currently writing in typescript and react
 - 💞️ I’m looking to collaborate on app development and websites that is beyond the regular stuff
 - 📫 How to reach me here on Github